Refunds will be given on all tours cancelled by COVID 19 restrictions and closures

-I promise LOTS of photo ops on this trip – both whales, friends, antelopre, the town, other wildlife, etc… If you have the normal digital camera you should be fine, but bring something to clean the lens and view finder with.
+I promise LOTS of photo ops on this trip – both whales, friends, birds, the town, other wildlife, etc… If you have the normal digital camera you should be fine, but bring something to clean the lens and view finder with.
 If you are using a high end digital/film camera, I would recommend you put at least a protective filter if not a UV or sunlight filter – something to protect the lens.
 Video cameras are great and you’ll have a better chance of getting that pic of a whale broaching than with a still – timing is everything!
-They do sell some film in Guerrero Negro but obviously the selection is limited.
-For my tours I usually collect everybody’s memory sticks/cards at the Rancho so I can copy them to my computer and burn everybody a memory stick.
-That way we all get to see ourselves in the pictures too.
+Myself, and many others, use our Iphones as cameras.
+A good case or even a waterproof case is not a bad idea.
+And with AirDrop we can share photo – that way we all get to see ourselves in the pictures too.

 What kind of documents do we need to bring with us?

 The ONLY document to bring now is a current passport – regardless of your citizenship.
 Any non-resident aliens in the US MUST bring their documents to re-enter the US – US residents need a photo ID or their alien resident card (green card).
 It is VERY important that you make sure you have the right documents since this can put a serious crimp in our trip – please call us if you have any questions.